 Some say that in Europe, the first hydraulic presses for making encaustic cement tiles were installed close to 1850 at Viviers on the embankments of the Rhône, alongside the first cement works in France.
 I read that "from there, the outstanding durability and esthetics of this new floor covering led to rapid development from Lyon to Marseilles where workshops were set up everywhere".

-Even though 'mosaicos hidralico' as they are known in many places have been and are still used extensively all over the world, in the U.S.A. they are relatively unknown.
+Even though "mosaicos hidrálico" as they are known in many places and are still used extensively all over the world, in the United States they are relatively unknown.
 Even the recent comprehensive books on tile totally ignore this entire category.
-The only decor books that seem to acknowledge the encaustic cement tile are pictorial books about Havana, Cuba, other Latin countries, ... and the architecture of Europe.
+The only decor books that seem to acknowledge encaustic cement tiles are pictorial books about Havana, Cuba, other Latin countries, and the architecture of Europe.

 India has a region that is famous for this type of floor tile.
-Since the manufacturing of the encaustic cement tile does not require fueled heat, as the firing of a ceramic or porcelain tile does, it is possible for tile-making to be located in remote and rustic areas .
-Occasionally you see the tiles referred to as 'rusticos'.
-In the Miami area our tiles are called "Cuban Tile".
-And in Cuba known as Cuban mortar tiles and losa hidraulica, and losatea hidraulicos.
+Since the manufacturing of the encaustic cement tile does not require fueled heat, as the firing of a ceramic or porcelain tile does, it is possible for tile-making to be located in remote and rustic areas.
+Occasionally you see the tiles referred to as "rusticos".
+In Miami and South Florida our tiles are called "Cuban tile".
+And in Cuba known as Cuban mortar tiles, "losa hidráulica", or "losatea hidráulicos" (hydraulic slab).
 The first cement tiles in Cuba were imported from Spain.
 Cuba may have been the second coutry in Latin America to start making mosaicos hidraulicos following Mexico.
 The first documented Cuban tile factory was in 1886.
+When it was founded in 1903, the La Cubana factory was the largest in the world.
+It also produced some of the best tile at the time.
+Aside from the obvious advantages, they also used mined sand (lower in salt content that can discolor the tile), and had numerous artisans who had worked for popular Barcelona factories.

-In Italy this type of tile seems to be referred to as pavimenti in graniglia even tho this term also applies to some terrazzo like tiles.
-Also in Italy I see encaustic cement tile called Cementine altho the word in not in broad usage perhaps and Pastina or Pasta Tiles.
-To the Manilans this type of tile is known as Malaga, and called simply cement tile (carrelages du ciment) in France and Belgium.
-Cement tile are also referenced as rajola hidràulica in parts of Spain..., baldosa hidráulica in other parts.
+In Italy this type of tile seems to be referred to as "pavimenti in graniglia" even though the term also applies to terrazzo floors.
+Also in Italy I see encaustic cement tile called "cementine" although the word in not in broad usage, as well as "pastina" or "pasta tiles".
+To the Manilans this type of tile is known as "malaga", and in France and Belgium is a direct translation to cement tile, either "carrelages du ciment" or "carreaux du ciment".

-Until the 1920's, colorful mosaico encaustic tiles were considered high-end ultimate flooring that decorated the palaces of the Tsars, the mansions of the Côte d'Azure, Gaudi's Barcelona and Berlin's official buildings.
-Later on, the encaustic cement tile expanded as a creative and durable flooring all over Europe, and the French, Spanish and Portuguese colonies.
-Around the 1950's the mosaic hydraulic lost importance and was replaced by less labor intensive, and less colorful floors.
-The beginning of this century, the trend for authentic products and 'green' flooring has brought attention back to the encaustic cement tile.
+Until the 1920's, colorful cement tiles were considered high-end ultimate flooring that decorated the palaces of the Tsars, the mansions of the Côte d'Azure, Gaudi's Barcelona and Berlin's official buildings.
+Later on, the encaustic cement tile expanded as a creative and durable flooring all over Europe, and the former colonies of France, Spain and Portugal.
+Around the 1950's, cement tile lost importance and was replaced by less expensive and less colorful floors.
+At the beginning of this century, the trend for authentic products and 'green' flooring has brought attention back to encaustic cement tiles.
 Recent storms along the Gulf Coast have raised awareness of durable, waterproof architecture.
 We hope to spread the word.
-We have first hand knowledge of the need for sensible flooring along coastal U.S. Additionally, this type of tile flooring is perfect for high traffic areas and any place where discriminating people gather.
+We have first-hand knowledge of the need for sensible flooring in coastal Alabama.
+Additionally, this type of tile flooring is perfect for high traffic areas and any place where discriminating people gather.

-It has never been possible to create an industrialized product that can substitute this handmade tile.
-The variety of colors, the matt finish and the soft silky texture are characteristics that make this tile absolutely unique.
+It has never been possible to create an industrialized product that can substitute for this handmade tile.
+The variety of colors, the matte finish (though they can be polished and waxed), and the soft silky texture are characteristics that make this tile absolutely unique.
 It is very important to note that no two tiles are exactly alike.

 Encaustic cement is flooring with character, of great quality, outstanding for its clear, bright finishes, excellent ageing process, elegance and nobility.

-Check these antique tiles from Imelda's Blog from Singapore .
+Check these antique tiles posted on Imelda's Design Blog, from her trip to Central Java.
 According to the home owner, the tiles were already there when her father was born in 1922.
-She was told that the tiles have been there since late 1800s.
+She was told that the tiles have been there since the late 1800's.
 Look at the sheen and the brilliant colors.

 A very nice French web page gives (in English) the history of the kiln-fired ceramic encaustic tile as well as info on carreaux de ciments tiles, the cement encaustic tiles, similar to our tiles.
 The Antique Floor Company.

-The best discussion of what "Encaustic" tiles are and how they have been made over time is on the Stoke-on-Trent Museum website.
+The best discussion of what "Encaustic" tiles are and how they have been made over time was on the Stoke-on-Trent Museum website.
+Although removed, you can still find a cached copy here at the Internet Archive.
 The article is about ceramic tile (unlike our cement tile) but tells about the term "encaustic" which has a lot of confusion associated with it.
 I am including it here as many people reach this page whilst doing research on encaustic tiles.

 Encaustic: A clay pattern was embedded into the body of the tile, the two sections fusing during firing.